 General Electric GFC520V 1/2 HP Waste Disposer Review

 The General Electric brand has been in business for more than 100 years, and they continue to produce high quality products that keep generations of fans returning to them.
 Their garbage disposals are produced in the United States and can be safely used with septic tank systems.
-The best qualities of the GE GFC250V (see lowest price) are its galvanized steel grinding blades and its generously sized, 27-ounce grinding chamber.
+The best qualities of the GE GFC250V (see today's price) are its galvanized steel grinding blades and its generously sized, 27-ounce grinding chamber.

 Stainless steel is already naturally resistant to rust and corrosion, and when stainless steel is galvanized, it is treated with additional, non-toxic chemicals to make it even more resistant.
 The dishwasher drain connector is crafted from the same stainless steel, and the GFC250V is made from cold rolled carbon steel.
 What all of this adds up to is the fact that you have one durable garbage disposal that should provide you with many years of satisfactory service.
 Indeed, many of the reviews you’ll find for the General Electric GFC520V Disposer are from homeowners who say that they’ve had theirs installed in their homes for 10+ years.